igneus/gly/README.md

   a separate file)

 __gly tool__
+* transform your gly document to one or more gabc scores
 * compile pdf preview with a single command, without writing any (La)TeX
+  * produces score annotations from provided score header fields

 ## Real world examples